TILOS-AI-Institute/MacroPlacement/Docs/OurProgress/README.md

 </table>

 - **MemPool Group:**
-We have tried a similar macro shuffling experiment for MemPool Group, but none of our runs completed.
+We have tried a similar macro shuffling experiment for MemPool Group, but none of our runs completed (i.e., flow failure).

 ## **Pinned (to bottom) question list:**